Recipe: Miyeok Guk – Korean Seaweed Soup (Birthday Soup)

 • Soak the dried seaweed in a bowl with plenty of water according to the instructions on the package.
 It would typically take 20-30 minutes to fully rehydrate the seaweed.
 Wash the seaweed in clean water, and if you are using large sheets of seaweed, you may have to cut it in smaller, bite-sized pieces.
 The seaweed is now ready to be added to the soup.

-• Wash and rinse the beef under running water and cut it into bite-sized pieces.
+• Cut the beef into bite-sized pieces.
+Wash and rinse the beef under running water.

 • Add the rehydrated seaweed and stir-fry together with the beef for 4-5 minutes.